How to Stop Oral Fixation

 3. Overusing pacifiers

 The benefits of pacifiers have been recognized by the medical community for the reduction of Sudden Infant Death Syndrome (SIDS), and for pain relief in newborns and infants for special procedures needed.
 Prolonged use is cautioned for having a negative effect on breastfeeding and causing dental issues like crossbite, open bite, narrowed upper jaw, etc. and speech delays in older children.
-The pacifier should never be dipped in sugar, honey, or any other sweetener because it causes carries (tooth decay).
+The pacifier should never be dipped in sugar, honey, or any other sweetener because it causes tooth decay.
 The general recommendation is to avoid using pacifiers after the second birthday.
 The AAPD recommends pacifiers over thumbs, since it is much easier to control pacifier use than to stop thumb sucking.

 Particularly with prolonged use of pacifiers, there can be a negative effect on breastfeeding, dental malocclusion, and otitis media.